 A: Yes, we would encourage you to consider receiving your royalty statements in electronic (PDF) format and having your royalties directly deposited into your bank account.
 If you are interested in signing up for “paperless” processing, please click here to complete an “Authorization for Direct Deposit & Electronic Statement Delivery Form” and return it to us by email, fax, or regular postal mail.

 Q: Why didn’t I get a check this month?

-A: If you’ve received royalty checks in the past, but not this month, it is probably for one of the following reasons: (1) the well, or wells, you receive royalty from did not produce in the month for which royalties were paid; (2) your royalty share amount was less than the minimum check amount set for your account.
+A: If you’ve received royalty checks in the past but not this month, it is probably for one of the following reasons: (1) the well or wells you receive royalties from did not produce in the month for which royalties were paid; (2) your royalty share amount was less than the minimum check amount set for your account.

 Q: My royalties are being held in suspense.
 What do I need to do to get them released from suspense?

 Q: Chesapeake had a mortgage on my property.
-Why is it still showing on the Recorder of Deeds records if Chesapeake no longer owns the lease?
+Why is it still showing in the records of the Recorder of Deeds if Chesapeake no longer owns the lease?

 If your lease is in Beaver County, Pennsylvania and the instrument number on the mortgage was 3453668 or 3457824, then the instrument number of the Release of Mortgage is 3486888.
 If your lease is in Columbiana County, Ohio and the instrument number on the mortgage was 2015-00014216, then the instrument number of the Release of Mortgage is 2016-00011150.

 Q: If only a portion of my acreage is included in a drilling unit, can the rest of the acres be released?